Micro-Star International: Products

-The company first built its reputation on developing and manufacturing computer motherboards and graphics cards.
+The company first built its reputation on developing and manufacturing motherboards for computers, and graphics cards.
 It established its subsidiary FUNTORO in 2008 for the vehicle infotainment market.
-It provides many computer and tech oriented products including laptops, desktops, monitors, motherboards, graphics cards, power supply products, computer cases and liquid cooler for gamers and content creators, all-in-one PCs, mobile workstations, servers, IPCs, multimedia peripherals, vehicle infotainment, and an autonomous mobility robot.
+It provides many computer and tech oriented products including laptops, desktops, monitors, motherboards, graphics cards, power supply units, computer cases and liquid cooler for gamers and content creators, all-in-one PCs, mobile workstations, servers, IPCs, multimedia peripherals, vehicle infotainment, and an autonomous mobility robot.

 When established in 1986, MSI focused on the design and manufacturing of motherboards and add-on cards.
 Later that year, it introduced the first over-clockable 286 motherboard.

 In 1989, MSI introduced its first 486 motherboard; in 1990, its first Socket 7 based motherboard; in 1993, its first 586 motherboard; and in 1995, its Dual Pentium Pro-based motherboard.
 In 1997, it introduced its Intel Pentium II-based motherboard with Intel MMX Technology, along with its first graphics card product and first barebone product.
 In 2002, it released its first PC2PC Bluetooth & WLAN motherboard.

-MSI-variant of the Nvidia GeForce GTX 1080ti, released in 2016.

 In 2000, MSI introduced its first set-top box product (MS-5205); in 2003, its first Pen Tablet PC product (PenNote3100); and in 2004, its first Notebook product (M510C).
 In 2009, MSI introduced its first Ultra Slim Notebook (X320), and first all-in-one PC (AP1900).

-MSI released their first digital audio player in 2003, in a line called MEGA.
+MSI released their first digital audio player in 2003, in a line named MEGA.

 In 2008, MSI sponsored Fnatic and dived into the PC gaming market.
-Its GAMING series features laptops, desktops, motherboards, graphic cards, all-in-one PCs and gaming peripherals designed for gamers and power users.
+Its GAMING series features laptops, desktops, motherboards, graphic cards, all-in-one PCs, and gaming peripherals designed for gamers and power users.

 The company has been a sponsor for a number of eSports teams and is also the host of the international gaming event MSI Masters Gaming Arena (formerly known as MSI Beat IT).
 The earliest Beat IT tournament can be traced back to 2010, featuring Evil Geniuses winning the championship.

 In 2015, MSI teamed up with eye-tracking tech firm Tobii for the creation of eye-tracking gaming laptops.

 In early 2016, MSI announced a collaboration with HTC and has revealed Vive-ready systems to offer Virtual Reality experiences.

 MSI expanded its scope of business into Content Creation in 2018 and demonstrated creator-centric laptops at IFA 2018.